by Nancy Armitage

 Chateau Beauregard (Chateau means “castle” in French) was a breathtaking ornate large building.
 In this photograph (below), it looks like a 2-story Chateau but in reality it was 4 stories.
-The whole basement floor was filled with wine caves of French wine & French champagne.
+In viewing the blueprints for Chateau Beauregard, the whole basement floor was filled with rooms of wine caves of French wine & French champagne.
 See on the left of the photograph was a conservatory or bird aviary.
 By reviewing the Chateau blueprints, I found the impressive French castle had over 111 rooms.
-The first floor had 44 rooms, the 2nd floor had 48 rooms, the 3th floor had 19 rooms & on the bottom-basement floor – the wine “caves” ( was a enormous wine cellar) 49 rooms with wine rooms (for each different kind of wine), an estate office & “Fruitier” (green grocer).
+The first floor had 44 rooms, the 2nd floor had 48 rooms, the 3th floor had 19 rooms & on the bottom-basement floor – the wine “caves” ( was a enormous wine cellar) 49 rooms with wine rooms (for each different kind of wine in each room), an estate office, & “Fruitier” (green grocer).

 In July of 1913, H. E. “Edwards” & Arabella Huntington had just gotten married at the American Church in Paris.
 They were staying at the Hotel Bristol for their grand 5-month honeymoon in Europe.
 For a wedding present, Edwards desperately wanted to buy the Chateau Beauregard Le Celle-St. Cloud for Arabella for a wedding gift.

 Baron Maurice de Forest owned the chateau & the whole property.
 DeForest was a Englishman, a motor racing driver, aviator, & liberal politician in the UK.
 Rumors say he gambled away his fortune.
-Mr. Huntington, his lawyers, & friends went back & forth in letters ; many negotiations & correspondence with de Forest.
+Mr. H.E.
+Huntington, his lawyers, & friends went back & forth in letters; even Mr. Cartier wrote in Mr. Huntington’s good standing.
+Many negotiations & correspondence with de Forest.
 Every documents in French needed to be translated in English, so Mr. Huntington knew what was going on with the transactions.
 De Forest would not sell.
 But what De Forest would allow was a very one-sided 10-year lease of the Domaine de Beauregard Le Celle-Saint-Cloud from 1913-1923.
-But, that the Bel Ebat Horse Stables & the grand wine cellar were off-limits to the Huntingtons.
+But Mr. Huntington paid for everything for the chateau for 10 years, 30 employees, plants, trees, renovations or all rooms and new bathrooms.
+But, in the contract it was stated that the Bel Ebat Horse Stables & the grand wine cellar were off-limits to the Huntingtons.

 Napoleons Chantilly (recipe)